lammps/lammps/tools/offline/README.md

 ## Examples

-For all of the examples below, you first need to create the cache, which requires an internect connection.
+For all of the examples below, you first need to create the cache, which requires an internet connection.

 ```bash
 ./tools/offline/init_caches.sh